top of page

 143-low-resolution-for-web

-Do you need just a roof inspection performed for insurance or other purposes?
-Many inspectors choose not to physically walk the roof surface, we disagree.
-We will inspect your roof covering by physically walking the roof surface if accessible.
-I can also conduct a standalone roof inspection.
-A roof inspection includes assessing the roof covering, flashing, chimneys, vents, skylights, and other roof penetrations.
+Do you just need a roof inspection performed for insurance or other purposes?
+Many inspectors may not physically walk the roof, we do.
+The roof inspection includes assessing the roof covering condition, flashing, chimneys, vents, skylights, roof structure and other roof penetrations.

 Heating & Air Conditioning Inspection